mikuso/ocpp-rpc/docs-src/upgrading.md

 ## From 2.X to 3.0

 Breaking changes:
+* This module now requires Nodejs >= 20.
+* This module now uses ESM instead of the CJS module system.
+(This should not affect your project if you are using Nodejs >= 20.19.0).
 * Custom schemas made for version 2.X no longer work for 3.0.0.
 The urn of each JSON Schema `$id` now requires an nid component (as per spec, and enforced by Ajv >= 8.16).
 This has always been a requirement that was ignored by ocpp-rpc.
 See examples of working schema urns in `schemas/test/` and refer to the new options for [`createValidator()`](../functions/createValidator.html) to specify the nid you wish to use.
+Standard OCPP schemas should continue to work as before.

 ## From 1.X to 2.0